 4. Improves operational efficiency

-A streamlined operation means two things — recording asset utilization in a timely manner and maintaining the inventory list to avoid stockouts.
-For instance, an IT admin receives requests by an employee for new office equipment.
-They will check records to confirm whether they are due for a new device or not.
+A streamlined operation means two things: recording asset utilization in a timely manner and maintaining the inventory list to avoid stockouts.
+For instance, an IT admin receives requests from an employee for new office equipment.
+They will check records to confirm whether they are due for a new device or not.ย

 5. Data and asset protection